EiotPro/RecordApp/docs/CROP_FIX_DOCUMENTATION.md

 ## How it Works

 1. **User initiates crop**: Taps the crop button in the image dialog
-2. **Directory Creation**: System creates a dedicated directory in internal files storage
+2. **Directory Creation**: System creates a dedicated directory in external cache storage (with fallback to internal cache)
+3. **Source Preparation**: Source image is prepared using UcropFileUtils to ensure UCrop can access it
-3. **Validation**: System validates the source image is accessible
+4. **Validation**: System validates the source image is accessible
-4. **Destination Creation**: Creates a destination file in the internal files directory
+5. **Destination Creation**: Creates a destination file in the external cache directory with proper permissions
-5. **Crop Activity**: UCrop activity launches with the proper configuration
+6. **Crop Activity**: UCrop activity launches with the proper configuration
-6. **User crops image**: User makes adjustments and confirms the crop
+7. **User crops image**: User makes adjustments and confirms the crop
-7. **Result validation**: System verifies the cropped image URI is accessible
+8. **Result validation**: System verifies the cropped image URI is accessible
-8. **Result processing**: System saves the cropped image and updates the UI
+9. **Result processing**: System saves the cropped image to the specified folder and updates the UI
+10. **Cleanup**: Temporary files are cleaned up automatically
-9. **Final state**: Cropped image is displayed and saved to the appropriate folder
+11. **Final state**: Cropped image is displayed and saved to the appropriate folder

 ## Error Handling